YIN YOGA IN COPENHAGEN

 Equipment

-You can lend yoga mats free of charge, but please bring your own towel, extra towel for hot yoga and a drinking bottle.
-If you attend a reformer class, then please bring non-slip socks.
-If you forgot any equipment, you can purchase equipment at the reception.
-Please remember that we do not accept cash.
+You are welcome to borrow a yoga mat at the studio.
+Please bring a towel, an extra towel for hot yoga, and a water bottle.
+If you are attending a Reformer class, please bring grip socks and optionally gloves.
+For hygiene and safety reasons, wearing grip socks in the Reformer room is mandatory.
+If you forget your equipment, you can purchase it at the reception.
+Please note that we do not accept cash.

-In our schedule, you can see the level of each class, so you can choose the class that is suitable for you.
-Please tell the teacher if you are beginner, so she or he can look extra out for you.
-If you are in doubt of which class to choose, feel free to ask the receptionist, or send an email to hello@ohmyoga.dk.
+In our class descriptions, you can see the level of each class so you can choose the type of training that suits you and your experience.
+Remember to tell your instructor if you are a beginner, so they can keep an extra eye on you.
+If you are unsure which class or instructor to choose, please ask our receptionist or write to hello@ohmyoga.dk for guidance.